 Stead, Philip.
 A Sick Day for Amos McGee.
 New York: Roaring Book Press, 2010.
 A kind zookeeper who gets sick and now the animals kindly come to take care of the caretaker!

 Thomas, Pat.
 Stop Picking on Me.
 New York: Barron's Educational Series, Inc., 2000.
-This book approaches the issue of bulling and feelings in a simple and interactive fashion.
+A good "first look at bullying" for young children.

 Verdick, Elizabeth.
 Words Are Not For Hurting.
 Minnesota: Free Spirit Publishing, 2004.
 For ages 4-8, this book focuses on the power of words when it comes to friendship and social skills.